Nina Simone at Newport: Overview

 Simone had been prolific in 1959, the year of her first releases.
 There had been three albums, Little Girl Blue (February 1959), from Bethlehem Records, and from Colpix Records, The Amazing Nina Simone (July 1959) and Nina Simone at Town Hall (December 1959).
-The first two had been studio alabums, while At Town Hall had been a live album (albeit with three tracks re-recorded in the studio).
+The first two had been studio albums, while At Town Hall had been a live album (albeit with three tracks re-recorded in the studio).
 She had also had a number of singles released from both Bethlehem Records and Colpix Records, with an early track from Little Girl Blue becoming a hit: 'I Loves You, Porgy' (1959).

 In the wake of her successes in 1959, Simone was headlining at concert halls and clubs and touring extensively during 1960.
 On 30 June that year came the band's biggest gig yet - the fifth annual Newport Jazz Festival.
 The gig was recorded and released around a month later in August 1960.
-Nina Simone at Newport was on the Billboard album chart for more than a month, at its peek rising to number twenty-three.